angular/angular-ja/aio-ja/content/guide/testing.en.md

 {@a test-debugging}

-### デバッグのテスト
+### Test debugging

-アプリケーションをデバッグするのと同じ方法で、ブラウザの仕様をデバッグします。
+Debug specs in the browser in the same way that you debug an application.

-  1. karma のブラウザウィンドウを表示します（前に隠れています）。
+  1. Reveal the karma browser window (hidden earlier).
-  1. **DEBUG** ボタンをクリックします。新しいブラウザタブを開き、テストを再実行します。
+  1. Click the **DEBUG** button; it opens a new browser tab and re-runs the tests.
-  1. ブラウザの「開発者ツール」（ Windows では `Ctrl-Shift-I` 、OSX では `Command-Option-I` ）を開きます。
+  1. Open the browser's “Developer Tools” (`Ctrl-Shift-I` on windows; `Command-Option-I` in OSX).
-  1. "Sources" セクションを選択します。
+  1. Pick the "sources" section.
-  1. `1st.spec.ts` テストファイル（ Control / Command-P を開き、ファイル名の入力を開始します。）を開きます。
+  1. Open the `1st.spec.ts` test file (Control/Command-P, then start typing the name of the file).
-  1. テストにブレークポイントを設定します。
+  1. Set a breakpoint in the test.
-  1. ブラウザを更新すると、ブレークポイントで停止します。
+  1. Refresh the browser, and it stops at the breakpoint.

 <figure>
   <img src='generated/images/guide/testing/karma-1st-spec-debug.png' alt="Karma debugging">